 In the Netherlands, you can get your cards graded in several ways:

-- Send yourself to PSA, BGS or CGC: This requires knowledge of customs, shipping and insurance.
+This requires knowledge of customs, shipping, and insurance. - Through intermediaries

 What does it cost to have a card graded?